 Our basic idea is illustrated in Algorithm~\ref{alg:fixing}.
 Given an LLM, its generation process can generally be formulated as follows:

 where $\mathbb{T}^I$ and $\mathbb{T}^O$ are the input token sequence and output token sequence, respectively.
 In the context of LLM-based code completion, $\mathbb{T}^I$ corresponds to the input prompt $pmpt$, and $\mathbb{T}^O$ corresponds to the predicted completion $comp$ (line 1).
 When $comp$ contains a deprecated API $dep$ (line 3), we need to perform fixing approaches, \ie the \proc{Fix} procedure, to replace $dep$ with the corresponding replacement $rep$ (line 4).
-Note that during the \proc{Contains} procedure in line 3, API alias resolution is conducted similarly to the process described in Section~\ref{sec:setup:ccpc:matching}.
+Note that during the \proc{Contains} procedure in line 3, alias resolution is conducted similarly to the process in~Section~\ref{sec:setup:ccpc:matching}.

-The \proc{Fix} procedure can be achieved by reconstructing input, through either (i) replacing the deprecated API tokens or (ii) inserting an additional replacing prompt, and then regenerating output:
+The \proc{Fix} procedure includes reconstructing input, through either (i) replacing the deprecated API tokens or (ii) inserting additional replacing prompts, and then regenerating~output:

-\begin{itemize}[leftmargin=*] \item \textbf{Approach 1 - \textsc{ReplaceAPI}: Replacing Deprecated API Tokens then Regenerating.} As shown in Algorithm~\ref{alg:replace}, the \proc{ReplaceDep} procedure involves removing the tokens corresponding to $dep$ and any subsequent tokens from $comp$, then appending the tokens of $rep$ (line 2).
+\begin{itemize}[leftmargin=*] \item \textbf{Approach 1 - \textsc{ReplaceAPI}: Replacing Deprecated API Tokens then Regenerating.} As shown in Algorithm~\ref{alg:replace}, \proc{ReplaceDep} removes the tokens corresponding to $dep$ and any subsequent tokens from $comp$, and then appends the tokens of $rep$ (line 2).
 This results in a prefix $prefix$ that includes $rep$.
 The $prefix$ is concatenated with the $pmpt$, and the LLM generates the suffix (line 3), \ie arguments for $rep$ and the remaining tokens to complete the code line.
 This concatenation forms the fixed completion $comp^*$.